scalapenos/scalapenos.github.com/_posts/2013-04-26-scala-presentation.md

 about designing Scala libraries/APIs and some interesting Scala patterns and techniques I've learned while designing my __[riak-scala-client](http://riak.scalapenos.com)__ library.

+I have submitted an updated version of this talk to several Scala and non-Scala conferences for the second half of the year so it might be coming to a town near you!

 Here are the slides:

 <div style="text-align:center">